HIRE Strategies, LLC

 Significant Financial Interest (SFI)

-A financial interest consisting of one or more of the following interests of the Investigator (and their spouse and dependent children) that reasonably appears to be related to the Investigator’s institutional responsibilities:
+A financial interest consisting of one or more of the following interests of the Investigator (and their spouse and dependent children) that reasonably appears to be related to the Investigator’s institutional responsibilities which may include for example: activities such as research, research consultation, teaching, professional practice, institutional committee memberships, and service on panels such as Institutional Review Boards or Data and Safety Monitoring Boards:

 - Publicly traded entities: